THEPEACEMAKER/Linux-Server-Configuration-Project/README.md

 10. Copy the client ID and paste it into the `client_id` fields in login.html and main.html files.
 11. On the Google APIs Console page download the JSON file and rename it to client_secrets.json.
 12. Place the JSON file into catalog app directory.

+## Launch the app
+- in the /var/www/catalog
+- Run `sudo chown -R www-data:www-data catalog/` to change the owner of all the directories and files of the app.
+- Run `sudo service apache2 restart` to restart apache service.
+- Now you should be able to launch the application at http://YOUR_INSTANCE_PUBLIC_IP.
+- You can access my app at http://3.8.150.202.xip.io/.